zjregee/ovfs/README.md

 ### Roadmap
 - [x] Add core file system structure implementation.
 Should be completed by **05.19**.
-- [ ] Replace virtiofsd passthroughfs implementation with ovfs, and try to re-run virtiofsd.
+- [ ] Replace virtiofsd passthroughfs with ovfs, and try to re-run virtiofsd.
 Should be completed by **05.26**.

 ### Weekly Reports
 - [Week 1](./docs/reports/05.12-05.19.md)